AmiriMc/Machine_Learning_Customer-Segmentation-Arvato-Financial-Solutions/README.md

 such as descriptions of attributes and a detailed mapping of data values for each feature and in alphabetical order, about the columns in the primary data files.

-The datasets provided for this project, courtesy of Arvato Financial Services, are private and cannot be made public.
+The datasets provided for this project, courtesy of Arvato Financial Solutions, are private and cannot be made public.

 ## Evaluation Metrics
 The prediction model predicted which people are most likely to respond to the advertising that they will receive